 Exhibit No. 1.1 Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation of Vroom, Inc., as currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation of Vroom, Inc., to be in effect upon the consummation of this offering.
 3.3 Amended and Restated Bylaws of Vroom, Inc., as currently in effect.
 3.4 Form of Amended and Restated Bylaws of Vroom, Inc., to be in effect upon the consummation of this offering.
 4.1 Specimen Stock Certificate evidencing the shares of common stock.
 4.2 Eighth Amended and Restated Investors' Rights Agreement, dated as of November 21, 2019, by and among Vroom, Inc. and certain holders of its capital stock.
 5.1 Opinion of Latham & Watkins LLP.
 10.1† Second Amended & Restated 2014 Equity Incentive Plan, as amended.
 10.2† 2019 Short Term Incentive Plan.
 10.3† 2020 Incentive Award Plan and form of agreement.
 10.4† Non-Employee Director Compensation Policy.
 10.5 Form of Indemnification Agreement.
 10.6 Commercial Lease Agreement, dated August 10, 2009, as amended, by and between Texas Direct Auto and Robert P. Archer, ETAL.
-10.7 Lease Agreement, dated May 21, 2011, as amended, by and between Beechnut FEC LLC and Left Gate Property Holding, Inc. d/b/a Texas Direct Auto .
-10.8 Lease Agreement, dated May 21, 2011, by and between Sohani Heritage Trust and Left Gate Property Holding, Inc. d/b/a Texas Direct Auto .
+10.7 Lease Agreement, dated May 21, 2011, as amended, by and between Beechnut FEC LLC and Left Gate Property Holding, Inc. d/b/a Texas Direct Auto.
+10.8 Lease Agreement, dated May 21, 2011, by and between Sohani Heritage Trust and Left Gate Property Holding, Inc. d/b/a Texas Direct Auto.
 10.9 Development Agreement, dated June 28, 2011, as amended, by and between The City of Meadows Place, Texas and Left Gate Property Holding, Inc. d/b/a Texas Direct Auto and Vroom.
-10.10# Inventory Financing and Security Agreement, dated March 6, 2020, by and among Ally Bank, Ally Financial Inc., Left Gate Property Holding, LLC and Vroom, Inc. 10.11# Customer Experience Management Agreement, dated April 17, 2020, by and between Rock Connections, LLC and Vroom, Inc. 10.12# Retail Reconditioning Services Agreement, dated May 20, 2020, by and between Manheim Remarketing, Inc d/b/a Manheim Retail Solutions and Left Gate Property Holding, LLC d/b/a Vroom.
-10.13 Employment Agreement, dated June 8, 2016, by and between Vroom, Inc. and Paul J. Hennessy.
-10.14 Employment Offer Letter, dated October 15, 2018, by and between Vroom, Inc. and David K. Jones.
-10.15 Employment Offer Letter, dated January 6, 2019, by and between Vroom, Inc. and Mark Roszkowski.
-21.1 List of Subsidiaries of Vroom, Inc. 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
+10.10# Inventory Financing and Security Agreement, dated March 6, 2020, by and among Ally Bank, Ally Financial Inc., Left Gate Property Holding, LLC and Vroom, Inc. 10.11 Customer Experience Management Agreement, dated April 17, 2020, by and between Rock Connections, LLC and Vroom, Inc. 21.1 List of Subsidiaries of Vroom, Inc. 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page).

-Previously filed.
+To be filed by amendment.
 Indicates a management contract or compensatory plan or arrangement.
-Certain portions of this exhibit (indicated by "[]") have been omitted pursuant to Regulation S-K, Item (601)(b)(10).
+Certain portions of this exhibit (indicated by "[]") have been omitted pursuant to Regulation S-K, Item (601)(b)(10). † #